CodeSpotlight/.github/README.md

 ## Adding to Women In Tech

-To feature an individual in Women In Tech:
+Adding a profile to Women In Tech:

 ### Submitting via Pull Request (PR)